 Thaxted was also a favourite hymn with Princess Diana and was sung at her wedding and sadly also later at her funeral.

-This is played on our Envoy 35-F , which is a very popular church instrument.
+In the video below, the hymn is played on our Envoy 35-F which is a very popular church instrument.

 More About Jonathan Kingston’s Musical Background